DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 Considering these well-documented examples we may conclude that our world has changed a lot, with privacy no longer protected and security even less so.
-The ubiquity of the Internet has enhanced our capacity to communicate, coordinate, and coproduce but at the same time this blanket connectivity exposes us to new vulnerabilities.
+The ubiquity of the Internet has enhanced our capacity to communicate, coordinate and coproduce but at the same time this blanket connectivity exposes us to new vulnerabilities.
 Individuals, businesses and governments are now carefully exploiting these vulnerabilities to an extent that we can only guess at.